Author: Stephen Kinzer

 ISBN: 0471265179

-All the Shah's Men, by veteran New York Times foreign correspondent Stephen Kinzer, is the story of the Anglo-American coup which toppled the democratically elected Prime Minister of Iran, Dr. Mohammad Mossadegh in 1953.
+All the Shah’s Men, by veteran New York Times foreign correspondent Stephen Kinzer, is the story of the Anglo-American coup which toppled the democratically elected Prime Minister of Iran, Dr. Mohammad Mossadegh, elevating the constitutional monarch, Shah Mohammad Reza Pahlavi, to absolute ruler.

-A bestseller, the book is also available as an eBook and on CD, cassette or download as an audio book (alas, it is not read by the author).
-There are also editions in Spanish, Greek, Turkish, Serbian, Portugese and Hebrew; and unauthorized farsi versions have circulated in Iran for years.
+Kinzer’s bestselling chronicle of the 1953 coup is also available as an eBook and on CD, cassette or download as an audio book (alas, it is not read by the author).
+There are also editions in Spanish, Greek, Turkish, Serbian, Portugese and Hebrew; and unauthorized Farsi versions have circulated in Iran for years.

 In 2008, All the Shah's Men was reissued with a new foreword by Stephen Kinzer, The Folly of Attacking Iran.
 In lieu of the standard promotional book tour, Kinzer embarked on a national speaking tour to sound the alarm on the folly of war.